 How can it be possible for a country to be rich in oil yet for so many of its people to be so poor?
 Part of the answer to this question comes down to the inequalities in the distribution of the country's resources, which have tended to be concentrated in Khartoum and the Nile valley at the expense of the peripheries of the country.
 Such inequalities were one of the causes of the conflict between north and south Sudan (as well as contributing to the conflicts in Darfur and the east of the country).
-Oil first started to be exported during the north-south civil war; its revenues helped fund the Khartoum government's war efforts, and military control over the oil fields quickly became central to both sides' war efforts (see box on page 18).
+Oil first started to be exported during the north-south civil war; its revenues helped fund the Khartoum government's war efforts, and military control over the oil fields quickly became central to both sides' war efforts.

-However, a peace agreement in 2005 brought to an end the north-south civil war - one of Africa's longest and bloodiest.
+However, a peace agreement in 2005 brought to an end the north-south civil war- one of Africa's longest and bloodiest.
 The Comprehensive Peace Agreement shares power and wealth between the north and south, with former adversaries sharing office in a Government of National Unity in Khartoum.
 The wealth that is shared is the country's oil wealth: a semi-autonomous Government of Southern Sudan is mandated to receive half of the net revenues from all southern oil wells.
 Thus, the peace agreement carries the hopes of millions for a fairer distribution of wealth, and a peace dividend after decades of war.
 The stakes are high: if the agreement collapses, the likely return to conflict could see Africa's largest country fall apart with all the ensuing misery and loss of life that that will entail.

-With most of the currently operational oil wells in the south of the country, the wealth-sharing agreement adds up to a lot of money: the Government of Southern Sudan has received over \$6.5 billion in oil revenues since the signing of the Comprehensive Peace
+With most of the currently operational oil wells in the south of the country, the wealthsharing agreement adds up to a lot of money: the Government of Southern Sudan has received over \$6.5 billion in oil revenues since the signing of the Comprehensive Peace Agreement.
+Such revenues form 98% of the southern government's income, making it the most oil-dependent government in the world.\ In fact, the oil income of the southern